-Outpatient Treatment for Addiction and Chemical Dependency
+Outpatient Treatment in Boston for Addiction and Chemical Dependency

 Drinking alcohol disrupts and destroys brain tissue on its own.
 But when combined with other medications, the chances of overdose, disease, and addiction are even greater.
 Frequent alcohol intoxication causes severe medical, psychological, social, and occupational problems.
 Uncontrolled use of alcohol is responsible for almost 88,000 deaths in the U.S. every year.

 Greater Boston Addiction Centers offers addiction treatment programs for both men and women.
 Our understanding, patient, clinically trained staff is available to help in our addiction treatment programs.
 We have an extensive alumni network in west Boston that keeps people connected, even during quarantine.
 Alcoholism exacerbates existing mental health issues, destroys relationships, and causes the following health problems:

 - Neurocognitive deficits

 - Cancer of the mouth, throat, esophagus, colon, and liver

 - Committing sexual assault